About this book

 About the Author

 Alen Mattich is the author of Zagreb Cowboy and Killing Pilgrim, the first two novels in the Marko della Torre series.
-Born in Zagreb, Croatia, he grew up in Libya, Canada, and the United States.
-A financial journalist and columnist, he’s now based in London, U.K., and writes for Dow Jones and the Wall Street Journal.
+Based in London, U.K., he writes for Dow Jones and the Wall Street Journal.